Cortina d'Ampezzo: 20th century

-The mountains surrounding Cortina were themselves the theatre of several battles during the Great War.
+When Italy entered World War I in 1915, most of the male inhabitants were fighting for Austria-Hungary on the Russian front.
+669 male inhabitants (most of them under 16 or over 50) tried to fight the Italian troops.
+Outnumbered by the Italians, they had to retreat.
+After the Austrian recovery in 1917, the town was occupied again by the Tyrolean Standschützen.

-Following Italy's victory in World War I, Ampezzo was (together with the central and southern part of Tyrol) definitively ceded to Italy in 1920.
-Three years later, it was separated from Tyrol (along with Colle Santa Lucia and Livinallongo del Col di Lana) and incorporated into the province of Belluno, itself part of the Veneto region.
+Following Italy's victory in World War I, in 1920 Ampezzo was definitively ceded to Italy. together with the central and southern part of Tyrol.
+In 1923, it was separated from Tyrol, along with Colle Santa Lucia and Livinallongo del Col di Lana and incorporated into the province of Belluno, itself part of the Veneto region.